regchukwuka/FoodNET/README.md

 Each of this data array contained over 150 images and a total of over 3000 images with size of 700+MB.
 The images are hosted online on my private server and are available for public use on request with a little token.
 The model got an accuracy of 82%

+Update: the link contained herein is now broken due to server cost.